broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/by_chromosome/JointGenotypingByChromosomePartTwo.changelog.md

 # 1.4.7
 2022-11-04 (Date of Last Commit)

-* Updated GATK verison to 4.3.0.0 for ImportGVCFs and GenotypeGVCFs.
+* Updated GATK verison to 4.3.0.0

 # 1.4.6
 2022-08-26 (Date of Last Commit)